 - 1 teaspoon Mild curry powder

 - Blend one onion with the bell pepper, scotch bonnet and tomato.
 Keep aside

 - Peel the yam and cut into cubes

 - Add into a pan with a enough water to cover the yam.
-Add the chopped onions with some salt and close the pan.
+Add the chopped onions with some salt and cover the pan.

 - While the yam is cooking, prepare the plantain.

-- Cut the top and end of the plantain off, then make a cut into the skin with a knife.
+- Cut the top and end of the plantain off, then cut into the skin with a knife.

 - Remove the skin and cut the plantain into big chunks.

 - When the yam is cooked, reduce the heat to low and tip out some of the water into a bowl.
-Keep as you may need it if porridge too thick.
+Keep as you may need if porridge is too thick.

 - Taste the yam and add more salt if required.